Our teams list hundreds of properties each month in locations across Ireland, offering an exceptional range of investment opportunities.

 You will usually need to complete your purchase (transfer the full amount to the vendor’s solicitor) four weeks after the auction.
 However, the exact closing date for each property will be stated in the Contract for Sale, which is available in the legal pack for each property.

 A small number of properties are sold prior to auction.
 Please contact the relevant Surveyor if you wish to discuss this; his/her contact details will be listed on the property page.

 On some occasions, properties are withdrawn from the auction.
 This is often because the legal documents have not been prepared with enough time for potential buyers to complete the necessary due diligence.
 In many cases, these properties will be re-offered at a future auction date.

 Each property has a Reserve Price – the lowest price that the seller is willing to accept for the property.
 If the bidding does not reach the Reserve Price, the property cannot be sold.

 The exact Reserve Price will not always be available publicly.
 This is usually the case for commercial properties, where a Guide Price is shown instead.
 This Guide Price gives an indication of the Reserve Price - typically within 10%.
 If the bidding does not reach the Reserve price, the property cannot be sold.

-The Invited Opening Bid will be made public the day before the auction and is displayed in the bidding section for each property, to the right of the main image.
+The Invited Opening Bid will be made public the day before the auction and is displayed in the blue bidding panel to the right of the main property image (or at the bottom of your screen if you’re using a mobile device).
 It replaces the ‘Reserve’ or ‘Guide Price’ figure.

-Typically, registration opens 6 working days prior to an Auction.
-The registration opening date and time are advertised on individual lots as timings are subject to change.
+Registration usually opens 6 working days prior to the auction.
+The registration opening date and time is displayed on each individual property page as timings are subject to change.